-In 1997, the question was raised why persons with disabilities should have their own congress?
-Many people thought they would not have the necessary intellectual understanding.
-They might even pollute the convention center or it would be too dangerous for them to visit a big city!
-However the first congress was realized 1998 in Berlin with 500 participants from all over Europe and it was a big success.
-Because of their wish to meet again, every three years another congress took place in Europe.
+In 1997 to the front came the question: why persons with disabilities shouldn’t have their own congress?
+Many people thought that people with intellectual disabilities wouldn’t have the necessary understanding to participate in such an event.
+Some even suggested that they might make a mess in the convention center or that it would be too dangerous for them to visit a big city!
+Nevertheless, the first congress was held in 1998 in Berlin with 500 participants from all over Europe and it was a big success.
+As a result of participants’ desire to meet again, every three years another congress took place in Europe.
 Since 2009 this impulse has spread throughout the world, mostly to so called developing countries.
-Even a first World Congress was realized 2017 in Russia.
+Even the First World Congress took place in 2017 in Russia.

 The congresses are special events for persons who are regarded as being disabled.
-By attending they have the opportunity to travel and to meet with others in similar situations probably from different countries, to share experiences and to simply become friends.
-Beside their disabilities these persons also possess a wide variety of abilities.
+By attending them, they have the opportunity to travel and meet others in similar situations, often from different countries, to share experiences and simply make friends.
+Except for their disabilities, these persons also possess a wide range of abilities.
 They are skilled and creative human beings who can empower society to become more generous.
 How can we help them to develop their potentials and where else can they present them in an outstanding setting?
 Worldwide congresses are exemplary when it comes to transforming disabilities into abilities.
-The result can be compared to a piece of art, which is not presented in a museum, but recognized within the human soul.
+The result can be compared to a work of art, which is not presented in a museum, but recognized within the human soul.
 From this perspective, congresses are events for social artists!

 Worldwide Congresses for Persons with Disabilities

-Since 1998 I initiated and organized six European Congresses “Living in the Encounter” in Germany, Switzerland, Czech Republic, Netherlands, Austria and Belgium.
+Since 1998 after the first congress happened in Berlin I initiated and organized six more European Congresses “Living in the Encounter” in Switzerland, Czech Republic, Netherlands, Austria, Belgium and Serbia.
 Up to 700 participants attended each of these events.
 In 2009 I continued to spread this concept in Brazil, Argentina, Colombia, Uruguay, Serbia, Georgia, Armenia, Tajikistan, Russia, Thailand and India.
 After more than 20 years, these congresses have become a worldwide movement.
 I am always looking for further enthusiastic and creative people who will join in and start a similar congress in their country.

 - This initiative is based on the good will of individuals who want to empower persons with disabilities and create an environment where they can experience their dignity and express their willingness to become full partners in society like everybody else.